This post may contain affiliate links.

 Wiring the Jeep Tail Lights

 The next element of our installation was wiring the Jeep for the tail lights.
-We wanted to have the tail light signals of the Jeep match the lights of the RV.
+We wanted to have the Jeep’s tail light signals match the RV’s lights.
 Magnetic lights that stick to the outside of the towed vehicle are fine for temporary use.
 But we wanted a more permanent installation.

 Components of our 4-Down Towing Setup